dhe365/edge-redirection-landingpage/README.md

 This repository contains the static web page referenced in the blog post **"Implement Microsoft Edge as the Secured Corporate Browser"**.

 The page serves as a landing page that guides users to Microsoft Edge as their default corporate browser.

+The Intune policy for configuring the redirection in Google Chrome is located in the **[policies folder](docs/policies/)**.